 6. As of February 17, 2016, Respondent had not filed a response to Cosmos' motion to strike and dismiss.
-On February 17, 2016, although Respondent did not appear before Judge

-Esrig on the hearing in the LC case, and an attorney from the Bollinger firm appeared on Cosmos' behalf, Judge Esrig denied Cosmos' motion.
+On February 17, 2016, Respondent did not appear before Judge Esrig on the hearing in the LC case.
+An attorney from the Bollinger firm appeared on Cosmos' behalf, but Judge Esrig denied Cosmos' motion.